You Have a Second Chance at Life - Call Now – Your New Life Starts Today!

-I oversee collecting information to help the individual in treatment, and their families receive the services they need to promote quality, effective addiction treatment.
-I am the single point of contact for many of the services.
+I oversee collecting information to help each individual in treatment, and their family, receive the services they need to promote quality, effective addiction treatment.
+I am the single point of contact for many of our services.
 I do more than coordinate, consolidate and organize the individual’s treatment plan.
-As the Case Manager, I do all the continuing care planning for clients and help locate Sober Living Homes and aftercare resources.
-My favorite aspect of the job position is, I get to interact with the individual – I get to share my story and give them hope.
+As the Case Manager, I do all the continuing care planning for clients and help locate Sober Living Homes and other aftercare resources.
+My favorite aspect of my job is interacting with each individual client – I get to share my story and give them hope.

 I have been sober for 17 years.
-I struggled with addiction for almost 15 years right – and landed in prison.
+I struggled with addiction for almost 15 years.
+It landed me in prison.
 I credit my mom for giving me the foundation of faith.
 Without my faith to call on in my darkest hours, my life as an addict may have continued.

 I love what Rocky Mountain Treatment Center offers.
-I love that I get to offer my knowledge, experience, strength, and hope to others going through addiction.
+I love that I get to offer my knowledge, experience, strength, and hope to others struggling with addiction.

 I had to be caged up with no way out – to surrender to my addiction.

-I am blessed to get to witness the transformation of broken to lives rebuilt.
+I am blessed to get to witness the transformation of people from broken to inspired – to see lives rebuilt.
 I love what I do!

 Pain is a necessity for growth – walk through it or get stuck.

-I went through treatment ant Rocky Mountain Treatment Center, three years ago.
+I went through treatment at Rocky Mountain Treatment Center three years ago.
 It was life changing.
 I felt safe here, and my counselors were loving and caring.
 If I can recover, anyone can recover.